bokibokan/CarrieProjectRepo/README.md

 # CarrieProjectRepo
+Written in vue.js(nuxt.js build tool).
-the code for the carrie project(currently closed)
+The code for the carrie project(currently closed)
+Only the core files(code files).